 So should artists be releasing music?
 We talked about this issue in our last Weekly Roundup, with Believe Digital’s Denis Ladegaillerie advising on analyzing the type of your audience.
 But, you better be careful and anticipate the end of the year releases jam.

 This lack of revenues from live shows rightfully raised the question livestream.
 An aspect often left on the side: rights are difficult to deal with, building a brand equity has not been a habit of artists and the main platforms don’t allow artists to monetize their music.
 A few ideas were given by Vice, an initiative to find alternatives is being launched on a European level.

 What are music streaming platforms doing to help the music market keep running?
 First of all, few of them kept their releases as planned.
 Since promotion, showcases, concerts etc. are cancelled, many artists postponed their new tracks on music streaming platforms.
 As said in the article (in French), all days on streaming services feel like a Sunday, the goal is to get to a “Wednesday level”.

 On the platforms’ side, a few initiatives have been seen.
 For example, Spotify is launching its Ad Studio, targeting smaller businesses in new geographical regions to keep their numbers up.
 But mainly, once habits settle, we can expect a better rate of music listening.
 For now, a lot of time is spent on video streaming platforms.

-All in all, you, as a label and/or publisher, releasing music might be a good idea if your main audience is online, and it is possible to do it from Reprtoir’s Releases Manager for our users willing to try the beta version.
+All in all, you, as a label and/or publisher, releasing music might be a good idea if your main audience is online, and it is possible to do it from Reprtoir’s Release Builder for our users willing to try the beta version.
 And if you’re not on a releasing track, take the time to clean up your processes, starting with your catalog: tracks and albums, and musical works are manageable in Reprtoir.
 Contact us for more!